 Note: If you are requesting resources this year, these items have to be included in your current program review.
-If you want the college to understand your full range of need, list every current and upcoming resource need in this section.
+If you want the college to understand your full range of need, then list every current and upcoming resource need in each section above.